Contributing

 Make sure the tests pass.
 The @failing tag is used for tests that are supposed to fail.
 The @requires-live-http tag is used for tests that can’t run with --simple flag.
 See the [testenv] section in tox.ini for details.

-$ tox -lv # show all Tox targets
+$ tox list # show all Tox environments

 $ tox # run all linting and tests